मधुर्य-कादम्बिनी

 This mistake proved fatal for Vṛtrāsura.

-Because of this dependency, if the practitioner of jñāna yoga commits even a small unworthy act by accident, he is condemned as a vāntāśī, an eater of vomit. (sa vai vāntāśy apatrapaḥ) – SB 7.15.36
+Because of this dependency, if the practitioner of jñāna yoga commits even a small unworthy act by accident, he is condemned as a vāntāśī, an eater of vomit. (sa vai vāntāśy apatrapaḥ) – The mind is always agitated by the three modes of material nature, but one can control the mind by the process of bhakti-yoga and thus achieve the ultimate goal of life.

 Besides, Kaṁsa, Hiraṇyakaśipu and Rāvaṇa were famous practitioners of jñāna, and they are certainly not at all worthy of praise.